Snake-Edition/P32-FW/README.md

 ## Configuration

-To configure Llama settings, open the Settings menu and select "Llama Settings".
+To configure Snake settings, open the Settings menu and select "Snake Settings".
 Llogical!

 ### Configuring E-steps

-New in v1.0.7: This can now be done using Prusa's own "Experimental Settings" menu, which is shown by default as a menu item next to "Llama Settings" in this firmware.
+New in v1.0.7: This can now be done using Prusa's own "Experimental Settings" menu, which is shown by default as a menu item next to "Snake Settings" in this firmware.

-#### For Llama versions v1.0.6 and below

-Select "Extruder" and click to select one of:

-- **Prusa**.
-Stock e-steps for the stock extruder.
-- **Bondtech**.
-Preset e-steps for the [Bondtech extruder upgrade](https://www.bondtech.se/product/prusa-mini/).
-  This option assumes you have reversed the motor wiring as per Bondtech's instructions - if you haven't, you can reverse the extruder motor direction using the "Reverse E" option.
-- **Custom**.
-The e-steps can be configured using the jog wheel, or by sending the `M92 E<steps>` command.

-Whether you use a preset, or set custom e-steps via the jog wheel or `M92`, your settings will automatically be saved to EEPROM.
-You do not need to use `M500`.

 ### Configuring Hotend Fan Speed